wlei6277/eye_shopping/README.md

 Age: 20
 Sex: Female

-I'm Sally, I want to build a big following so that brands can contact for sponsership / partnership opportunities
+I'm Sally, I want to create content on Eye Shopping so that I can earn money when people buy the products i've uploaded

-I'm Sally, I want to see Amy is posting so I can get some inspiration from her style.
+I'm Sally, I want to see Amy is posting so that I can get some inspiration from her style.

-I'm Sally, I want create the moodboar so my boyfriend can stop buy me crappy presents
+I'm Sally, I want create the moodboard so that my boyfriend can stop buying me crappy presents

 I'm Sally, I want to see what skateboards my little brother likes so that I can buy him a cool present